-Corresponding stage 2 modifications seem to apply to 33.535 as follows: for options 1a and 2a, §6.1 6, and for options 1b, 2b, also §6.3.
-Regarding stage 3 details, option 1a seems to require changes at the UDM (29.503) and AUSF (29.509).
-Option 1b also requires changes at AAnF (29.535).
-Option 2a requires changes at AUSF only, while 2b requires changes at AUSF and AAnF.
-Since requests for AKMA keys in roaming are transferred via the HPLMN NEF, option 1b and 2b could affect also the NEF behavior for AKMA (TS 29.522, §4.4.23), e.g. if the NEF is to receive a new type of error message from the AAnF, related to roaming.
-(As a note, all options require that a policy on whether AKMA roaming is allowed or not has been provisioned to the relevant network functions.)
+Corresponding stage 2 modifications seem to apply to TS 33.535 §6.1 6, and §6.3.
+Regarding stage 3 details, changes would apply to AUSF (TS 29.509) and AAnF (TS 29.535).
+Since requests for AKMA keys in roaming are transferred via the HPLMN NEF, changes could affect also the NEF behavior for AKMA (TS 29.522, §4.4.23), e.g. if the NEF is to receive a new type of error message from the AAnF, related to roaming.
+(As a note, it is assumed that a policy on whether AKMA roaming is allowed or not has been provisioned to the AAnF.)

-SA3-LI has no strong opinion on which of these options that are most suitable, but notes that option 2a appears to be the simplest from technical point of view and that none of the other options seems to bring any major advantages, technically or security-wise.
+Other solutions are likely possible and SA3-LI has no strong opinion on which solution is chosen.

-SA3-LI seeks support from SA3 and CT3 in the form of an analysis of the options discussed above and, if an acceptable/preferred option can be identified, that SA3 and CT3 adds normative details to the relevant TS:es from Rel-18.
+SA3-LI seeks support from SA3 and CT3 and, if an acceptable/preferred solution can be identified, that SA3 and CT3 adds normative details to the relevant TSs from Rel-18 onwards.
 As requested, SA3-LI is happy to engage in further discussion to progress the work.

 2. Actions: